 Nope.

 Lesson learned: your brain wants to minimize as much energy output as possible, and when you have a billion things computationally happening in it at once (simultaneously processing what your officiant is saying, the expressions on your partner’s face, looking at your guests, your OWN EMOTIONS [hello adrenaline!] — not to mention if there’s anything visually happening in the setting), it’s not going to want to spend any energy turning your head to look at things *over there* when it already has so much data to process just from what’s going on in front of you *right here*.
-This is why people describe their ceremony as a blur or that they blacked out: there is so damn much work for your brain to do that it redlines!
+This is why people describe their ceremony as a blur or that they blacked out: there is SO much work for your brain to do that it redlines!

 So, back to the story.

-Even though I personally placed all of our guests’ chairs, and I determined the exact spot and distance I wanted us to stand for the ceremony (in person the day before) it wasn’t until we were in the middle of the ceremony did I realize that I had made a mistake.
+Even though I personally placed all of our guests’ chairs, and I determined the exact spot and distance I wanted us to stand for the ceremony (in person the day before) it wasn’t until we were in the middle of the ceremony that I realized I had made a huge mistake.
 What I imagined as my parents going to be “sideways/next to me”, in actuality felt closer to being over my shoulder/having to look “backwards” at them.
 What I expected to take no energy (looking over at them), in actuality felt super hard because I already had so much going on in front of me to process.
 It was so much easier to not have to turn my head to look at who was in the first row, while I multitasked with everything else going on — and from my vantage point, that put my gaze on George’s parents.

 For the perfect illustration to my point, check out the below two photos.
 In the first, I’m looking (over my shoulder) at my parents, and in the second, you can see their vantage point of me (or more specifically, my back!).